 This model has a significant saving (at the time of writing) compared to the X22i.
 The key difference is the size of the screen.
 If the smaller screen is not a high-priority feature for you, then you get a powerful incline trainer at a relatively big discount.
 The cushioning, high-tech motor and iFit connection are big plus points.

-Compare the console size, and see the close-ups of this impressive incline trainer for yourself now, over on this dedicated product page at NordicTrack.co.uk
+Compare the console size, and see the close-ups of this impressive incline trainer for yourself now, At the popular retailer bestgymequipment.co.uk

 No prizes for guessing that the cheapest Incline Trainer in the current NordicTrack range has an even smaller HD touch screen.
 This time 7 inches.
 Look just above this on the console, and you will find a tablet holder – perfect to connect your iPad or Android tablet to iFit.

 Here are the main features of the X9i:

 Sled grips and push-bar features are not included in this model.
 It is 135kgs – still a big, sturdy commercial treadmill.
 As with all the models, it comes with an impressive warranty.
 Lifetime for the frame, 10 years for the motor and 2 years parts and labour for everything else.

 You can compare the screen sizes – and see the close-ups of the key technical features (+ get the latest price) over on this dedicated product page at nordictrack.co.uk

 NordicTrack incline trainers are their top-tier treadmills.
 The technology used is world-class, and those long warranties show that they were built to last.
 Here are the key differences between the models: